pwalvarado/rails-highlight/README.md

 For this assignment the data should be stored in a way that allows for potential new users to create their own sets of highlights and not affect other user's highlights.

-Please contact Roger(rblancarte@panopen.com) or Phil(pnorfleet@panopen.com) if you have any questions.
+Please contact Roger(rblancarte@panopen.com) if you have any questions.

 Dependencies
 ============